 Project-based learning is at the core of the WPI undergraduate education.
 Throughout your four years here, you’ll work in small project-based teams where you’ll apply your classroom knowledge and find new ways to solve problems in real-world settings.
 Students in the Society, Technology & Policy major might examine everything from urban design and greenspace development to cybersecurity issues to social attitudes toward artificial intelligence.

-The BS in Society, Technology & Policy program at WPI puts you on the cutting edge of global issues where society and technology merge.
-On small project-based teams, you’ll dive into critical current issues like cyber security and hackers, policies affecting global health, or environmental regulations around waterways.
-And you’ll learn how to interpret and communicate the complex technical details for the people who form contemporary policy decisions—a sought-after skill in today’s job market.
+The BS in Society, Technology & Policy Program (STP) at WPI puts you on the cutting edge of global issues where society and technology merge.
+You will dive into current critical problems like cybersecurity, immigration policies, global health, environmental regulations around waterways, or the political systems in the United States and other countries.
+Most importantly, you will learn how to interpret and communicate the complex contemporary policy decisions for scientists and technologists and also technical details for policymakers—a well sought-after skill in today’s job market.

-Many students choose a Society, Technology & Policy degree as a double major option to complement one of our scientific or engineering majors.
-We offer the big-picture view to make you a well-rounded engineer or scientist who might concentrate in areas like law, policy, or history and culture.
-Our distinct learning culture offers the specialized combination of WPI’s technical and scientific resources, the latest research tools, and expert and engaged faculty to investigate and explain how social science and technology issues impact everything from environmental regulation to internet policy.
+We offer the big-picture view to make you a well-rounded student who might concentrate in areas like law, policy, or history and culture.
+Our distinct learning culture offers the specialized combination of WPI’s technical and scientific resources, the latest research tools, and expert and engaged faculty to investigate and explain how social science and technology issues impact everything from environmental regulation to public policy.

 The Society, Technology & Policy major’s course work is broad so you’re technically literate and able to translate complex scientific, policy, and regulatory information to any audience.
 You’ll take math, science, history, and social science courses, and then focus on a scientific specialty area dedicated to your own interests.